humdrum-tools/humdrum-documentation/tool/humver/index.md

 ### DESCRIPTION

-The **humver** command tells the user which version or release of the Humdrum Toolkit is installed or available on a given computer system.
+The <span class="tool">humver</span> command tells the user which version or release of the Humdrum Toolkit is installed or available on a given computer system.
 The command also prints copyright information pertaining to the Humdrum Toolkit.